Learning a new skill?

 Famous entrepreneurs and inventors have long recognized that it’s wise to follow the right daily routine.
 It’s important to design your routine around how you function best — and only you know that.
 Unfortunately, most people have to deal with long work hours, and it’s best to add a new skill to the morning or evening routine to make it into a habit.
 Or you could model your routine after Winston Churchill, and do your work from your bed in the morning, with a late afternoon catnip.

 3. Trust Your Whims and Defy Routine

 It sucks to plan everything in life.
 Break up the monotony of your day by trusting your mind’s whim to work on your project or learn your chosen skill.

 Your body is cueing you in that it needs something different, and spontaneous thought impacts judgment, associating powerful meaning with the task.
-Trusting your gut can lead a higher meaning and more fulfilment in learning a new skill.
+Trusting your gut can lead to a higher meaning and more fulfilment in learning a new skill.

 4. Be Honest With Yourself About Your Relationship With Time

 How do you use your time?
 It’s not about monetizing your time or turning yourself into a productivity robot.
 You should enjoy what you are doing.
 Be honest with yourself about how you spend your time and why.
 Ask yourself:

-Do you feel a sense of joy and accomplishment, or do you guilty later?
+- Do you feel a sense of joy and accomplishment, or do you feel guilty later?